sararabino/sararabino.github.io/content/authors/admin/_index.md

     awarder: Bocconi University
 ---

-I’m a fifth-year PhD student in Economics at the University of Zurich.
+I’m a fifth-year PhD student in Economics at the University of Zurich, supervised by [Ana Costa-Ramón](https://sites.google.com/view/anamariacostaramon) and [Roberto A. Weber](https://www.robertoweber.com).
 I work at the intersection of behavioral and labor economics, with a focus on education and gender inequalities.

 I am currently visiting Harvard University, hosted by [Katherine Coffman](https://sites.google.com/site/kbaldigacoffman/).